-2. Nylon-2-Nylon-6 It is an alternating polyamide copolymer of glycine ( $H_2N-CH_2-COOH$ ) and amino caproic acid [ $H_2N(CH_2)$ 5COOH] and is biodegradable.
-Some More Impotant Polymers - 1.
-Saran is a copolymer of vinyl chloride and Isused for wrapping food materials. - 2.
-ASS rubber is a copolymer of acrylonitrile, buta-1, 3-diene and styrene. - 3.
-Bubble gum contains styrene butadiene rubber.

-- 4. Epoxy resins are used In making adhesives such as analdite, etc. These are the copolymer of epichlorohydrin and bisphenol-A. - 5.
-Thikol is another variety of synthetic rubber which is a copolymer of ethylene chloride and sodium tetrasulphide $(Na_2S_4)$ . - 6.
-Dynells a copolymer of vinyl chloride and acrylonitrile and is used for making human hair wigs. - 7.
-Silk Is a thread like natural polymer which is obtained from cocoons of sllk worms.
+2. Nylon-2-Nylon-6 It is an alternating polyamide copolymer of glycine $(H_2N-CH_2-COOH)$ and amino caproic acid $[H_2N(CH_2)5COOH]$ and is biodegradable.
+Few More Important Polymers - 1.
+Saran is a copolymer of vinyldene chloride and other monomers and is used for wrapping food materials. - 2.
+ABS rubber is a copolymer of acrylonitrile, buta-1,3-diene and styrene. - 3.
+Bubble gum contains styrene butadiene (Buna-S) rubber. - 4.
+Epoxy resins are used in making adhesives such as araldite, etc. These are the copolymer of epichlorohydrin and bisphenol-A. - 5.
+Thikol is another variety of synthetic rubber which is a copolymer of ethylene chloride and sodium tetrasulphide (Na2S4). - 6.
+Dynel is a copolymer of vinyl chloride and acrylonitrile and is used for making human hair wigs. - 7.
+Silk is a thread like natural polymer which is obtained from cocoons of silk worms.
 It is a natural polyamide fibre. - 8.
-Thermocol Is a foamed plastic obtained by blowing air through molter polystyrene or polyurethane. - 9.
-Superglue is a polymer of methyl $\alpha$ -cyanoacrylate and is obtained by anionic polymerisation of monomer.
+Thermocol is a foamed plastic obtained by blowing air through molten polystyrene or polyurethane. - 9.
+Superglue is a polymer of methyl $\alpha$ -cyanoacrylate and is obtained by anionic polymerisation of the monomer.